MarceloFossRJ/MarceloFossRJ.github.io/_drafts/2017-08-01-caching-strategy.md

 Rails provides a set of caching features out of the box.
 This guide will teach you the scope and purpose of each one of them.
 Master these techniques and your Rails applications can serve millions of views without exorbitant response times or server bills."*
 [http://guides.rubyonrails.org/caching_with_rails.html](http://guides.rubyonrails.org/caching_with_rails.html)

 Requests in web applications are expensive, one single page can make several requests to load completely, connections to databases and querying databases is also expensive.
 API calls are also expensive.
 How many images and what is the sizes of each one?
 What about the search?
 So as you can see there are many aspects to take in consideration before applying any caching strategy.
-First you must have a benchmark or target, then you should analyze how you can speed up page loading in your application.
+The first step is to have a target or a benchmark that you need to achieve, then you should analyze how you can speed up page loading in your application, to finally decide what is the best approach to each situation.

 # Setting up a target